MineClashTV/pao-tools/README.md

 # pao-tools

+**NOTICE: I stopped developing this tool as I have lost interest in the game.
+Feel free to fork and modify this as you wish.**

 A few simple tools for getting statistics about your projects and image splitting functionality.

 ## Usage
 There is no interface yet - get the source, change the stuff, and pray for it to work.

 ## Development
-This is still under heavy development and things will get better eventually.
+This ~is still~ once was under heavy development and things ~will~ won't get better eventually.
-Contributions welcome!
+~Contributions~ Forks welcome!

 TODOs:
   - Higher efficiency; less iterations over image.
 As of right now, running this program on a 34 color image needs 104 iterations.